ScriptsfromZee/QA360/README.md

 To run the Cypress tests:

-npx cypress open
+"npx cypress open"

 This will launch the Cypress Test Runner for an interactive testing experience.

-Make sure to run npm install before running the tests to install all required dependencies.
+Make sure to run "npm install" before running the tests to install all required dependencies.

 While Cypress is the primary testing tool used, the project is built in a way that allows testing with any automation framework of your choice such as Playwright, Selenium or WebdriverIO depending on your preferred stack.